Bachelor of Science in Respiratory Care Degree Advancement (RRT to BSRC) Program

 What Does It Look Like to Study Respiratory Care at Concordia?

 Make a greater impact and expand your advancement opportunities with the Bachelor of Science in Respiratory Care Degree Advancement (RRT to BSRC) Program.
-The fully online 16-month program equips respiratory therapists with the knowledge and skills they need to become leaders within the field.
+The fully online 16-month program equips registered respiratory therapists with the knowledge and skills they need to become leaders within the field.

 Through small class sizes, individualized attention from professors and comprehensive courses, students will expand their knowledge and skill set.

-The RRT to BSRC Program is catered to registered respiratory therapists who have earned an Associate of Science or Associate of Applied Science in Respiratory Care from an institution accredited by the Commission on Accreditation for Respiratory Care (CoARC) and hold the Registered Respiratory Therapist (RRT) credential in Respiratory Care/Respiratory Therapy.
+The RRT to BSRC Program is catered to registered respiratory therapists who have (a) earned either an Associate of Science or Associate of Applied Science in Respiratory Care from an institution accredited by the Commission on Accreditation for Respiratory Care (CoARC) and (b) hold the Registered Respiratory Therapist (RRT) credential in Respiratory Care/Respiratory Therapy.
 The fully online program enables students to earn their bachelor’s degree in just 16 months (four consecutive semesters), and the flexible format allows students to learn from anywhere and work while earning their degree.

-The RRT to BSRC Program at CTX equips respiratory therapists with additional knowledge, skills and attributes in leadership, management, education, research and advanced clinical skills.
+The RRT to BSRC Program at CTX equips registered respiratory therapists with additional knowledge, skills and attributes in leadership, management, education, research and advanced clinical skills.
 Graduates will be ready for meaningful work as leading respiratory therapists and new opportunities for advancement in the industry.

 Students accepted into the program who hold the RRT credential are awarded 40 credit hours.
 They complete the required Concordia University Texas General Education courses and 11 Respiratory Care courses.